 The alliance will help provide liberal arts colleges with additional tools to examine campus culture and to lead more effectively on issues of racial equity.

-The partnership complements the work of the Presidential Initiative on Racial Equity and Diversity that President Carmen Twille Ambar created earlier this year in response to increasing injustice and racial tensions in America.
+The partnership complements the work of the Presidential Initiative on Racial Equity and Diversity that President Carmen Twillie Ambar created earlier this year in response to increasing injustice and racial tensions in America.

 LACRELA is being founded in partnership with the University of Southern California (USC) Race and Equity Center under the direction of Shaun Harper.
 The other founding institutions include DePauw University, Macalester College, Occidental College, and Pomona College.

 Harper also is assisting the Presidential Initiative to help examine racial attitudes on campus.

 LACRELA’s innovative approach will offer resources to member colleges, including:

 Beginning in January, the USC Equity Center will host monthly eConvenings on a particular aspect of racial equity such as confronting acts of racism and racial violence on campus.

 An online repository of resources and tools for every employee of member colleges.
 The content will include downloadable equity-related rubrics, readings, case studies, videos, slide decks, and conversation scripts.